Thertzlor/Revenant/wiki/Macros/_Control_Macro.md

 There are two variants, one for controlling continuos macros (`"macrocontrol"`) and one for controlling cycles (`"cyclecontrol"`).

-# Continous Macro Control
+# Continuous Macro Control
-Continous macros are macro types like `sequence` and `mouseposition` that run for an extended amount of time.
+Continuous macros are macro types like `sequence` and `mouseposition` that run for an extended amount of time.
 Any such macro can be controlled with a control macro.
 ### Complete Syntax:
 >`{ type = "macrocontrol"|"mc", <target|targets[]> [, <command>,targetGroup=<option>] }`

 The first argument in a control macro is the name of the macro targeted by the control or alternatively a list of multiple names.
-It is also possible to specify the target `"all"` to control every continous macro on the profile at once.
+It is also possible to specify the target `"all"` to control every continuous macro on the profile at once.

 The second argument is the control type:
 * **`"cancel"`** *(default)* = Cancels the macro if it is running.
 The macro will restart from the beginning when triggered again.